FENRlR/ChatWaifu-iSTFT-VITS/README.md

-# ChatWaifu with iSTFT-VITS integration
+# ChatWaifu with iSTFT-VITS replacement
 This repository was improvised for a single need.
 Currently working on fixes.

 Original repostiory : https://github.com/cjyaddone/ChatWaifuL2D